microsoftgraph/msgraph-sdk-powershell/src/Notes/Notes/docs/v1.0/Microsoft.Graph.Notes.md

 Create new navigation property to sectionGroups for users

 ### [New-MgUserOnenoteSectionGroupSection](New-MgUserOnenoteSectionGroupSection.md)
-Create new navigation property to sections for users
+Create a new onenoteSection in the specified section group.

 ### [New-MgUserOnenoteSectionPage](New-MgUserOnenoteSectionPage.md)
 Create new navigation property to pages for users